7 Best Remote Vacation Home Monitoring Systems

 Ambient Weather WS-2902C WiFi Smart Weather Station

 Our top pick is the affordable and very capable Ambient Weather WS-2902C.
-The station powered by solar panels can measure temperature, humidity, barometric pressure, rainfall, wind speed and direction, UV, solar radiation, and more.
+The station, powered by solar panels, can measure temperature, humidity, barometric pressure, rainfall, wind speed and direction, UV, solar radiation, and more.

 It is also internet-connected with smart home capabilities, so you can monitor conditions from anywhere and control other smart home devices based on weather changes.
 For more information on this model, read our review of the Ambient Weather WS-2902C.